 There is a sense of spreadsheet dependency being unacknowledged or taken for granted, leading to losses in time and money when this infrastructure fails.
 The larger and more complex the business, the greater chance there is for spreadsheet breakdown to cause problems at the strategic level.
 Around 33% of large businesses reported that spreadsheet issues are directly responsible for poor decision making.

-This is a quantification of an idea that has been circulating for some time, that excessive spreadsheets may be detrimental to an organisation’s health.
+This is an idea that has been circulating for some time, that excessive spreadsheets may be detrimental to an organisation’s health.
 A Forbes articles even makes the claim that “Excel might be the most dangerous software on the planet” based on the vital role it plays in fundamental economic projections.
 The most spectacular example given is the case of JP Morgan, which suffered a $2 billion dollar trading loss.
 The decisions made which led to the loss were based on financial modelling made entirely on crude, manual, copy and pasted spreadsheets which contained formula errors.